Enterprise AI isn’t failing because of models – it’s failing because of movement.

 Extensive Connector Catalog: Offers a wide range of pre-built connectors for popular data sources, including SaaS applications, databases, and streaming services.

-Snowflake OpenFlow utilizes a two-stage architecture, a Control Plane and a Data Plane.
+Snowflake OpenFlow for Data Integration utilizes a two-stage architecture, a Control Plane, and a Data Plane.
 The Control Plane, managed within Snowflake’s environment, handles the orchestration, management, and monitoring of data flows, while the Data Plane executes the actual data processing and integration tasks.

-Control Plane: This component operates as a managed service within the Snowflake platform and is accessed through the Snowsight user interface.
-It is responsible for tasks like provisioning, managing, and monitoring the data plans, and providing visibility into data flows.
-The Connector Catalog, enabling users to explore available connectors, and includes observability features to monitor data flow performance.
+This component operates as a managed service within the Snowflake platform and is accessed through the Snowsight user interface.
+It is responsible for tasks like provisioning, managing, and monitoring data plans, and providing visibility into data flows.
+The Connector Catalog enables users to explore available connectors and includes observability features to monitor data flow performance.

 Enterprise AI Challenges: What’s Holding Your Business Back?

-Here’s an elaboration on the listed enterprise AI bottlenecks:
+Here’s an elaboration on the listed enterprise bottlenecks for Snowflake’s OpenFlow platform:

 -